osmdatar/rev-response/doc/resp1.md

 acknowledgement in that vignette that the entire `SF` scheme was never intended for such purposes, so that claim ought not be interpreted as a criticism!).

+## Thankfulness

+Note that we consciously didn't acknowledge @edzer's contributions prior to review but will definitely do it after review with a double role:

+* `cph` of `sf` code :sparkles:

+* `rev` because of the improvements of the package thanks to his review :ok_hand: